 The first EnerPHit project built for Cadogan Estates, dispelling the misconception that energy efficiency in its highest form is only achievable in new-build properties.

 Built in the 1870s, this stable house is one of the oldest homes in the UK to comply with the EnerPHit standard and be certified as BREEAM ‘Outstanding’ at practical completion whilst preserving much of its original fabric.

 SCP’s innovative approach focused on a sequence of four main objectives:

 SCP worked closely with the design teams and contractor in order to steer the project sustainability goals.

-The project has been shortlisted for the BREEAM Awards 2017, having achieved one of the highest scoring buildings under the ‘Residential projects’ category – 83.4% at design stage.
-Its BREEAM target has been upgraded to ‘Outstanding’ for the post construction review, setting a new standard for Cadogan’s residential refurbishments.
+The project has been shortlisted for the BREEAM Awards 2017, having achieved one of the highest scoring buildings under the ‘Residential projects’ category – 88.30% at Post Construction, setting a new standard for Cadogan’s residential refurbishments.
 It has also won the BREEAM Awards 2018 under the ‘Homes – Post Construction’ category for its outstanding achievements.